Bacon and Eggs across America.

 April 5, 2024: I turn 75, but I don’t feel that old; and I have a plan.
-My wife doesn’t think it’s a good plan, but she’s a good wife and will humor me.
+My wife doesn’t think it’s a good plan, but she’s a good wife and finally agrees to humor me.

 Why not again?
 Age is just a number, right?

-Okay, sure.
-Throw in a bad right knee (thanks to the Marine Corps), a bad left wrist (from a bad fall in basketball), and an a bad left Achilles tendon (which we will see).
+Well, sure.
+Throw in a bad right knee (thanks to the Marine Corps), a bad left wrist (from a fall in basketball), and a bad left Achilles tendon (which we will see).

 Once again, I am riding in honor of several individuals.
 My daughter, Emily is a Type-1 diabetic.
 So I'm riding for her and her twin boys: Story, left, and Prosper. |